tidyverse/readr/.github/CONTRIBUTING.md

 ### Pull request process

 *   Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("batpigandme/readr", fork = TRUE)`.
+If you haven't done this before, we recommend using `usethis::create_from_github("tidyverse/readr", fork = TRUE)`.

-*   Install all development dependences with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
+*   Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
     If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.
 *   Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("brief-description-of-change")`.